icivico/shootme-ha/README.md

 Shootme is a simple example from jain-sip library.
 Jain-sip implementation has been taken from mobicents project.
 Libraries are included in lib forder or you cat get it from mobicents distribution.

 Cache module is implemented with Hazelcast, which is amazingly easy to use.
+By now, only dialogs are cached, no transactions.

 A timestamp is stored in dialog application data on INVITE request and call length is printed on disconnection.
 This application data is replicated between nodes.